StrangeTcy/strangetcy.github.io/_posts/2026-09-11-long-trajectory-is-not-necessarily-deep-reasoning.md

 We have not yet learned that the cause is specifically a failure to track representational levels.

 The reflective prompt may be longer.
 Its syntax may be less familiar.
 Parsing may be harder.
 Tokenization may be less convenient.

 Those are alternative explanations to investigate, not details to dismiss.

 The matched pair gives us a place to start.
 It does not finish the causal argument.

 Likewise, a correct answer on a cycle task does not prove that the model recognized a cycle.
 It might have simulated the whole thing.

 Answer accuracy is observable.

-Internal strategy generally is not.
+Internal strategy generally is *not*.

 ## What additional recurrence buys